-The following plan for the FY2019 is presented in anticipation of receipt of both 2018 and 2019 funds.
+The following plan for the FY20 includes recent receipt of CFP 2019 funds.

 ECC/HANH's goal through its MTW status is to provide housing of choice in the most cost effective method possible.
 Given the funding limitations, our plan is to address the urgent operational needs within the LIPH portfolio remaining post-RAD conversion.
 Our ongoing objectives remain: